jimjonesbr/rdf_fdw/README.md

 The `rdf_fdw` provides PostgreSQL Foreign Data Wrapper to easily access RDF Triplestores, including pushdown of several SQL Query clauses.

 > [!WARNING]
-> **THIS SOFTWARE IS UNDER CURRENT DEVELOPMENT AND IS STILL NOT MEANT FOR PRODUCTION USE**
+> **THIS SOFTWARE IS CURRENTLY UNDER DEVELOPMENT AND IS STILL NOT READY FOR PRODUCTION USE**

 ## Index